a-padinha/sunflower/README.md

 operations affect the test, the test itself basically does a sanity run so for a production product I would devide it in 4 tests: openSunflowerPlantDetail(), addSunflowerToGarden(), addSunflowerOnceOnly() and shareSunflower() I wasn't able do this change now because of the challenges I encountered in terms of test execution and test clean up after runs, see section challenges for more details.
+The smaller tests with a single responsability would be beneficial to reuse in other tests.

 ## Launching the app and exploring it's testability